 Tips for starting a new job remotely

-If your new position is completely remote, here are a few additional tips to help you start a new job when working remotely.
+If your new position is completely remote, here are a few additional tips to help you out.

 Understand daily expectations

 Get to know your colleagues from afar

-Listen, listen and listen some more when starting a new job
+Actively listen when starting a new job